javascript-tutorial/en.javascript.info/8-web-components/5-slots-composition/article.md

 alert( document.querySelector('user-card span').length ); // 2
 ```

-It may look bizarre, but for shadow DOM with slots we have one more "DOM level", the "flattened" DOM -- result of slot insertion.
-The browser renders it and uses for style inheritance, event propagation.
+So, the flattened DOM is derived from shadow DOM by inserting slots.
+The browser renders it and uses for style inheritance, event propagation (more about that later).
 But JavaScript still sees the document "as is", before flattening.

 ````warn header="Only top-level children may have slot=\"...\" attribute"
 The `slot="..."` attribute is only valid for direct children of the shadow host (in our example, `<user-card>` element).
 For nested elements it's ignored.